NimaBoscarino/react-notes/README.md

 Welcome to React!

 React is a *framework*.
 Frameworks are a subset of libraries.
-They are libraries that hel up build things faster, by buying into an ecosystem.
+They are libraries that help build things faster, by buying into an ecosystem.
 Frameworks have **opinions** on how you should do things, and **abstractions** to help with efficiency.

 React's opinions: